n-lagomarsini/geoserver/doc/en/user/source/webadmin/tilecache/defaults.rst

 Cache Eviction Time (in Seconds)
 ```````````````````````````````````````
 Paramter for configuring in memory cache eviction time.
 It is in Seconds.

+.. note:: Note that this parameter is also used for configuring an internal thread which performs a periodical cache cleanup.

 Cache Concurrency Level
 ```````````````````````````````````````